 There are a number of different types of wood furnaces that can be utilized to effectively heat an area.
 They can use either a hot water system or a forced air system for distributing the heat.
 Where you have the furnace installed will depend on whether the furnace is an indoor or outdoor wood furnace.
 The furnace price will depend on the model as well as the manufacturer.
-There are a number of different manufacturers to choose from: Wood Doctor, Shaver, Clayton, WoodChuck, Bryan, and Others.
+There are a number of different manufacturers to choose from: Daka, Clayton, Fire Chief, Jensen, Yukon-Eagle and others.

 Central Wood/Indoor Wood Furnace